Telecommunication-Telemedia-Assessment/distance_differences_ives/README.md

 It is designed to investigate shifts between a real object and the virtual replication of that object in immersive virtual environments (IVE) of the same size.

 ## Requirements
 This project is designed for Unity version 2019.2.0f1.
+It also has been tested with Unity version 2019.3.11f1 using Windows 10.
-Other releases have not been tested.
+Other Unity versions have not been tested.
 This project was developed for the HTC Vive Pro Head-Mounted Display and a HTC Vive Tracker (2018).
-Other versions have not been tested.

 ## Configuration
 To run this project, a HTC Vive Tracker, HTC Vive Controllers and a HTC Vive Pro are needed.